rombie/contrail-controller/specs/bgp_mvpn.md

 set routing-instances vrf provider-tunnel selective group 232.2.0.0/16 source 1.2.3.4/32 ingress-replication label-switched-path
 ```

+## vrf_index

+In bgp.mvpn.0 table, all mvpn prefixes across all VNs reside.
+Hence the routes
+are made distinct by prepending with appropriate route distinguisher.
+The format
+of this would be <router-id>:<vrf-id>.
+Router-Ids could be self (control-node)
+router-id or a remote peer router-id as appropriate. the VRF-ID though must be
+the unique virtual network id associated with that router-id.
+For remote peers,
+this id can be retrieved from the Type-1/Type-2 auto-discovery routes.
+Locally,
+this is allocated during RoutingInstance construction.
 ## 4.9 C-<*, G> Routes learning via Agents/IGMP

-This is not targeted for Phase 1.
-Please refer to Section 4.3 for general Routes
+This is not targeted for Phase I. Please refer to Section 4.3 for general Routes
 flow for these ASM routes.

 ## 4.10 Type-3 S-PMSI